 And on those rare nights when the Blues struggle to play defense, they’ve got the depth of scoring to ramp up the attack and run and gun with an opponent.
 They’ve also got plenty of grit, so if you want to grind it out, the Blues are down with that gamplean as well.

 All great teams need a gamebreaker to be a difference maker in the big games and in right-winger Vladmir Tarasenko, they have that guy.
 Tarasenko wears No. 91 because his idol growing up was Detroit Red Wings Hall of Famer Sergei Fedorov and like Fedorov, Tarasenko can do it all on the ice.

-His goal-scoring has trended upward in each of his NHL seasons and in 2015-16, Tarasenko was one of four NHLers to score at least 40 goals.
 Don’t be surprised if he joins the exclusive 50-goal club before long.
 This guy is that good.